mondskiez/ansible_control/README.md

 This is my own Ansible deployment for <strong><ins>Ubuntu Server</ins></strong> servers

-First, setup your infrastructure by modifying the <samp>hosts.yml</samp> file.
+First, setup your infrastructure by modifying <samp>hosts.yml</samp> from
   > ansible_control/hosts.yml

-Second, setup your inventory and its path by editing the <em>ansible.config</em> file.
+Second, setup your inventory and its path by editing <em>ansible.config</em> from
   > ansible_control/ansible.config

 Base server playbook is at: